 5. Trust that I want to make you look good too.
 No parent likes double chins, looking heavier than they are, or bad expressions.
 As we play games during your session, I’ll gently tweak your position if one of those things is a factor.
 I shoot from above (or straight on), rather than from below.
 This immediately “takes 10 pounds off” visually.
 I use a reflector to bounce light into your face, which fills in wrinkles and is my “instant airbrush”.
 I’ll have mom hold baby in a way that blocks her tummy, since it’s a common trouble spot.
 As we’re playing I’ll remind you to smile rather than make goofy faces at your kids.
 In the editing room, I work my magic to soften skin and pop the light and colors.

 6. Be kind to yourself when you see the gallery.
 I can give you the absolute best I’ve got – lighting, exposure, top-notch equipment, and editing.
 I can choose flattering poses and get your kids laughing at the shoot.
 But if you view your gallery through a thick lens of self-criticism (I call it the “flaw finder”), I can only make you so happy.
 You will only like the photos so much.
-Because the flaw finder is turned on high, all you’ll see is the vanity weight you haven’t lost, or your crooked nose, or hair flyaways (I actually love those), or your go-to perceived flaw.
+Because the flaw finder is turned on high, all you’ll see is the silly vanity weight you haven’t lost, well-earned wrinkles (why we don’t honor age is beyond me, it’s a privilege!), hair flyaways (I actually love the motion), or your go-to perceived flaw.
 So do yourself and me a favor.
-At least on the first pass of your gallery, view the images with love and kindness.
+At least on the first pass of your gallery, view the images with unbelievable love and kindness toward self.
 I want you to see the photos the way I do, the way your friends do, and the way your spouse does, the way your kids do.
 Instead of zooming in on the imperfections (that only you see by the way), look at the things you love about yourself instead.
 See the whole picture – the love between your family, and how beautiful you are.
 When you see the gallery through that lens, you’ll like the photos a whole lot more I promise.

 So relax.
 When parents come ready to have fun and play, the photo shoot is a smashing success.
 Leave the stress and flaw finder where they belong – in the dumpster by the parking lot. 😉 I’ll make the session fun and get you the family photos you want, and deserve.